A Temporary Food Stall Licence is required by any food business that wishes to run a food stall, stand or booth at a temporary location or venue.

 What Is It Needed?

-If you wish to run a food stall, stand or booth at a temporary location or venue, you may need a temporary stall food business licence, or a combination of food licences.
+If you wish to run a food stall, stand or booth at a temporary location or venue, you may need a temporary stall food business licence, or a combination of food licences, depending on local food stall requirements.

 It’s also important to note that you cannot manufacture at a temporary stall, you can only package unpackaged food.
 Example: Scooping and weighing spices that the customer selects and packaging it for them to take home.

-A temporary stall food business licence is needed if you will be doing any of the following at a temporary stall or set up:
+A temporary stall food business licence is needed if you will be doing any of the following at a temporary food premises stall or set up:

 • Handling of unpackaged food